 - Determine what information should be included in the STGs

-- Finalize, publish, and disseminate the STGs
+- Finalize, publish, disseminate, and implement the STGs

-- Revise and update
+- Revise and update the STGs

 Essential Medicines Lists